Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Conclusions and discussions

+We have evaluated the parameter reconstruction performance of TianQin and LISA using three representative benchmark scenarios ($\mathrm{BP_1}$--$\mathrm{BP_3}$) of the dimension-six SMEFT model.
+For $\mathrm{BP_1}$, which has a break frequency of approximately $1.10~\mathrm{mHz}$, TianQin achieves an amplitude reconstruction precision of about 29.19$\%$, with a $1\sigma$ uncertainty on the reconstruction of model parameter of $\sigma_\Lambda^{\rm stat+ML} = 0.38~\mathrm{GeV}$, corresponding to sub-percent statistical precision.
+However, TianQin's reconstruction capability is limited, and the signals corresponding to the other benchmarks ($\mathrm{BP_2}$, $\mathrm{BP_3}$) fall below its sensitivity threshold and cannot be reconstructed.
+In contrast, LISA, benefiting from a broader frequency coverage, successfully reconstructs parameters across all three benchmark scenarios.
+For $\mathrm{BP_1}$ (break frequency $28.07~\mu\mathrm{Hz}$), LISA achieves a relative uncertainty of 30.15$\%$ in the signal amplitude and $\sigma_\Lambda^{\rm stat+ML} = 0.39~\mathrm{GeV}$.
+For $\mathrm{BP_2}$ (break frequency $273.62~\mu\mathrm{Hz}$), the amplitude precision improves to 20.69$\%$, with $\sigma_\Lambda^{\rm stat+ML} = 0.24~\mathrm{GeV}$.
+For sufficiently strong signals, LISA achieves sub-percent precision in $\Lambda$ comparable to TianQin.
+Even for weak signals near the detection threshold ($\mathrm{BP_3}$), LISA maintains better than 1$\%$ statistical accuracy in reconstructing the model parameter $\Lambda$.
 Although LISA demonstrates stronger overall reconstruction performance for the dimension-six model, the complementarity between TianQin and LISA remains important.
 For signals of comparable amplitude, each detector provides the tightest constraints when the signal frequency lies within its optimal sensitivity band.
 Nevertheless, both detectors share the same fundamental limitation: reconstruction precision degrades dramatically when the signal amplitude approaches or falls below the level of the astrophysical foreground, irrespective of frequency.
 This finding emphasizes that multi-detector networks---while advantageous for probing a variety of EWPT scenarios---cannot fundamentally overcome the foreground-limited regime that constrains weak signals.

+It is important to note that these conclusions are based on several assumptions.
+The sub-percent precision quoted here should be understood under the following conditions: (i) it refers to the statistical reconstruction capability of the detectors and incorporates the machine-learning inference uncertainty; (ii) it is established at a fixed bubble wall velocity, and we have verified that the sub-percent precision is preserved within a narrow window but degrades by orders of magnitude outside this window; (iii) it does not include theoretical uncertainties from the 4d perturbative treatment of the finite-temperature effective potential---including resummation scheme dependence, gauge dependence, and renormalization scale dependence---which can introduce $\mathcal{O}(1)$ or larger uncertainties in the predicted GW amplitude.
+Consequently, our sub-percent precision results should be interpreted as the statistical reconstruction capability of the detectors under idealized theoretical assumptions, representing the best achievable precision in this idealized limit.